nuggzz-stuff/python-file-system-simulator/README.md

 ## Future improvements
 - Graphical user interface
 - User accounts with separate files
-- More advanced file organisation, including folders
+- More advanced file organisation, including folders, tags, and favourites
 - Improved storage methods
+- Ability to edit more than just file content
+- Order by largest/smallest sized file

 ## Why did I make this?
 To practise Python programming while exploring how a simple file management system could be developed.
 The project has been expanded gradually to improve functionality, organisation, and usability.